bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/raphael.md

 Raphael is one of the archangels and is linked to [Insight 1: Connection](../lore/insight1-connection.md).

-Raphael can, strangely, be found under three different user ID's: 0004, 0007 and 0008.
+Raphael used to have three different user ID's: 0004, 0007 and 0008.
+After the June 4th 2024 update user 0008 has seemingly disappeared, causing other characters to have 1 substracted from their user number.
+With this update, we went from 18 to 17 profiles.

 ![img.png](../../Resources/raphael/raphael0004.png)
 ![img_1.png](../../Resources/raphael/raphael0007.png)